ADD CONDITION

 Pediatric Use

-If you have a child under 5 years old, it's important to consult a doctor before using this medication.
-For children aged 5 years and older, you can give them 2 drops (one at a time) to dissolve slowly in their mouth, repeating this every 2 hours as needed.
+If your child is under 5 years old, it's important to consult a doctor before using this medication.
+For children aged 5 and older, you can give them 2 drops (one at a time) to dissolve slowly in their mouth.
+This can be repeated every 2 hours as needed.
 Always ensure you follow these guidelines to keep your child safe and healthy.

 Geriatric Use